-This is certainly the most important.
+Your health is undoubtedly the most valuable resource you have.
 We have seen so many brilliant lawyers who’ve been cut down in their prime because they neglected their health.

 Some lawyers decline briefs, not because they are not fat briefs, but because they know some cases will stress them and take away their peace of mind.

 Law practice is very stressful.
-This is because lawyers practically carry other people’s problems on their heads.
-When you allow these stresses to accumulate, it will certainly have negative consequences on your health.
+Lawyers practically carry other people’s problems on their heads.
+When you allow these stresses to accumulate, it will have negative consequences on your health.
 So find time to relax and detox.